Instruments

 Ragamuffin

-Rags is my guitar–an instrument which came to my home courtesy of my aforementioned friend Cyn, who took it in from a coworker who wanted to get rid of it.
+Rags is my first guitar–an instrument which came to my home courtesy of my aforementioned friend Cyn, who took it in from a coworker who wanted to get rid of it.
 It was in pitiful condition, because it had been rated for nylon or gut strings and someone had put metal strings on it, and that had caused the bridge to be ripped right off the body and busted into four pieces.
 We were all fairly sure it was a poor guitar to begin with, but after my mate went to work on it, restoring its bridge into one piece and reattaching it, it cleaned up not too badly at all.
 Ragamuffin seemed like a most appropriate name, as it’s a small student model guitar and the smallest guitar in the house, and sort of the urchin cousin of all the rest of them.
 Rags was made by a company called Harmony U.S.A.–who went out of business some time ago, but who had their wares described as “the best you could buy for the money you would spend!”

 Sage